ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 It is impossible to detect earlier arithmetic underflow, other than with heuristics.
 By the time we get to the `work` function the damage has already been done.
 This is a common source of vulnerabilities and memory safety issues  [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
+By using an unsigned integer type for a parameter a programmer may believe they are protected from negative inputs.
+Which is true, in a sense, but it doesn't decrease the number or probability of bugs since the same mistakes that produces a negative value can still happen with unsigned integers.
+The only difference is that instead of getting an easily identifiable negative value we get a very large positive value [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity).
+It is a false sense of security, the type system does not help us in this case despite what the `unsigned` word in the parameter list may lead us to believe.
+We are tricked into ignoring this whole category of bugs because we think we are safe from them.

 In the code below the programmer decided that the container passed to `work` should never contain more than `VERY_LARGE_NUMBER`, some constant defined somewhere, and any index argument larger than that is a sign that we had an underflow in the computation of that argument.